michelc/QuickHtml/readme.md

 When `src` folder contains a file named "sitemap.md", QuickHtml will use it as a template to generate "sitemap.xml" in the `docs` folder.

-A correct template to generate a standards-compliant site map shoul be:
+A correct template to generate a standards-compliant site map should be:

 ```
 <?xml version="1.0" encoding="UTF-8"?>